guibranco/GuiStracini.Mandae/README.md

  4. Schedule a collect (register a collect in the customer distribution center with one or more packages.
 Each package can have one or more items/skus)
  5. Cancel the whole collect schedule (Cancel a previous collect scheduler)
  6. Cancel a schedule item (Cancel a item/package from a collect order)
- 7. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is supplied via WebHook)
+ 7. Get tracking data of a shipment (Get all tracking data available from one package - tracking code is set by the customer or provided by webhook)
- 8. WebHooks schema ready (The web hooks models/schemas)
+ 8. WebHooks schema ready (The web hooks models/, ready for implementation)
  9. Collect builder (gets a builder for schedule a collect, allowing add items on-demand)

  All operations supports sync and async!